 - Sexual phobias - these include performance anxiety and a fear of getting a sexually transmitted infection (STI).

 Unlike specific phobias, complex phobias are more likely to develop during adulthood.
 They are often linked to a deep-rooted fear or anxiety about a particular circumstance or situation and mental health issues such as depression, panic disorder and obsessive compulsive disorder are often linked.
-The two most common types of complex phobias are agoraphobia and social phobia.
+The two most common types of complex phobias are social anxiety and agoraphobia.

 See our page on panic disorder for a full list of symptoms.